Quantifying the mini-batching error in Bayesian inference for Adaptive Langevin dynamics: Stochastic gradient Markov Chain Monte Carlo

 The probability measure of the latter process is a Gaussian distribution with mean~0 and variance

 This shows that the invariant probability measure of SGLD is, at dominant order in~$\dt$ and~$\eps(n)\dt$, a Gaussian distribution with mean~0 and variance

 For Langevin dynamics with mini-batching, there is (as for SGLD) no bias on the mean of the posterior distribution~$\pi_{\Delta t,n}$, as proved in Appendix~\ref{app:unbiased_Langevin}.
-The latter distribution is however not Gaussian when the random variable~$Z_{\vectx,\Nd,n}$ is not Gaussian.
+As for SGLD, the latter distribution is also not strictly Gaussian when the random variable~$Z_{\vectx,\Nd,n}$ is not Gaussian.
 It is however close to a Gaussian distribution since the marginal posterior distribution in the~$\tht$ variable obtained for the effective Langevin dynamics is, according to Remark~\ref{remark1}, a Gaussian distribution with mean~$\mu_{\rm post}$ and variance~$\sigma_{\rm post}^2/ \beta_{\rm eff}$.
 This means that the variance for the discretization of Langevin dynamics~\eqref{GLA_minibatched} is, at dominant order in~$\dt$ and~$\eps(n)\dt$, and when~$\Gamma = \gamma \mathrm{I}_d$,

 Note that this expression coincides with~\eqref{eq:sigme_post_erreur_SGLD} when~$\gamma=1$ and~$\eps(n) \gg 1$.

 To perform the numerical experiments, we generate a dataset of $\Nd = 100$ according to a Gaussian distribution with mean $\tht_0 = 0$ and variance~$\sigma_{x} = 1$.
 We also set~$\sigma_{\tht} = 1$ in the prior distribution.
 We run the SGLD scheme~\eqref{SGLD} and Langevin dynamics with the numerical scheme~\eqref{GLA_minibatched} with $\Gamma = 1$ for a final time~$T = 10^{6}$ and various values of~$\Delta t$ (which corresponds to $\Ni = T/\Delta t$ time steps).
 We also consider various values of~$n$, the subsampling of the data points being done with and without replacement.
 We report in Figure~\ref{fig:SGLD_gauss} the relative bias on the variance, given in the limit $\Ni\to+\infty$ by the ratio of